 If you have additional questions please contact the Admissions Office: (800) STEVENS; (201) 216-5194; or by e-mail.

 Already Applied Regular Decision?

-If you have already submitted your application for regular decision, but would like to change to the Early Decision plan, simply contact the Office of Undergraduate Admissions at 800-STEVENS or email firstname.lastname@example.org to inform us of your change.
-We will update your application file and ensure you are considered with the early decision pool of applicants.
+If you have already submitted a regular decision application, but would like to change your application to Early Decision I or II, simply contact the Office of Undergraduate Admissions at 800-STEVENS or firstname.lastname@example.org.
+In addition, you must submit the Early Decision Agreement Form via email or upload it to your applicant status page.
+Once we receive the agreement form, we will update your application and ensure you are evaluated with the early decision pool of applicants.